 You also need to consider that shareholders are liable for the value of shares that they hold.
 If you give a shareholder £10,000 worth of shares, and the company was to run into trouble, this is the amount they may be required to pay.

 You will reach a step dedicated to the memorandum and articles of association.
 These documents specify how the company will be run.

 A default set of memorandum and articles are included as part of your package – these will suit the majority of companies.
 You are welcome to create and upload your own documents, however, this can be a complicated process and may jeopardise your company formation application.

 Review your UK company formation

 The final step is to check over all the information that you have provided.
 If you’ve made any mistakes, go back and amend them.
 If everything is correct, you can submit your application.

 We’ll email you as soon as your company has been formed.
-Exact times differ but it can take as little as 3 working hours.
+The exact timeframe differs depending on the Companies House workload but it can take as little as 3 working hours.

 There you have it, how to form a UK company as a non-UK resident.
 We hope you have found this post helpful.
 Feel free to leave any questions you have in the comments section below.